 Functional outcome is subject to several factors, which include other structural brain abnormalities, extra-CNS manifestations, epilepsy, motor, visual or hearing impairment, and other congenital abnormalities.

 The cerebellar vermis development varies between individual and usually complete its formation late in the first half of pregnancy.
 Some fetuses may achieve vermis development around gestational week 18.
-Therefore, diagnosis of DWM based on imaging done before the 16th to 18th week of development may be premature and erroneous.
+Therefore, the diagnosis of DWM based on imaging done before the 16th to 18th week of development may be premature and erroneous.
 Additionally, during the first half of pregnancy, the cisterna magna has not reached its final anatomy.
 A relatively wide opening in the cerebellomedullary cistern may not be indicative of vermian dysgenesis at that stage of development.
-Therefore, cerebellum should be reevaluated at 20 to 22 postmenstrual weeks to rule out vermian abnormalities.
+Therefore, the cerebellum should be reevaluated at 20 to 22 postmenstrual weeks to rule out vermian abnormalities.

 In the absence of other lesions in the posterior fossa, an isolated prominent cisterna magna may not be clinically significant.

 Pediatric healthcare providers should be familiar with the broad spectrum of congenital posterior fossa abnormalities to provide an accurate diagnosis, optimal therapy, and genetic counseling.

 Additionally, posterior fossa imaging findings will change based on the gestational age, as such, findings suggestive of disease in earlier weeks, should be reevaluated at postmenstrual weeks 20 to 22.

 |||Treviño Alanís MG,González Cantú N,Montes Cruz JV,García Flores JB,Martínez Menchaca HR,Rivera Silva G, [Dandy Walker malformation].
 Archivos argentinos de pediatria.
 2014 Feb; [PubMed PMID: 24566791]|